Enumeration of Autocatalytic Subsystems in Large Chemical Reaction Networks: Algorithmic Overview

 \subsection{Autocatalytic capacity}

 The autocatalytic capacity of a CS matrix can be determined for Metzler and non-Metzler matrices utilizing different methods.
-In the Metzler case, spectral properties are of great value while for non-Metzler matrices an optimization problem needs to be solved.
-Consider an $n\times n$ irreducible, invertible Metzler matrix, if $det(A)=0$ and there exists an eigenvalue with a positive real part, then $A$ is autocatalytic.
+In the Metzler case, spectral properties are of great value, while for non-Metzler matrices, an optimization problem needs to be solved.
+Consider an $n\times n$ irreducible, Metzler matrix $A$.
+If $A$ possesses any eigenvalue with a positive real part, in particular the leading one, then $A$ is autocatalytic (see Lemma M\ref{cor:SingularMetzlerHurwitz}).
 For non-Metzler matrices, autocatalytic capacity is determined by the existence of a positive vector $v>0$, s.t. $Av>0$.
 This allows for a relatively straightforward implementation as it is shown in the pseudocode presented in Algorithm~\ref{alg:DetermineAutocatalyticCapacity}.